Mass media: History

 The phrase "the media" began to be used in the 1920s.
-The notion of "mass media" was generally restricted to print media up until the post-Second World War, when radio, television and video were introduced.
+The notion of "mass media" was generally restricted to print media until after World War II, when radio, television and video were introduced.
 The audio-visual facilities became very popular, because they provided both information and entertainment, because the colour and sound engaged the viewers/listeners and because it was easier for the general public to passively watch TV or listen to the radio than to actively read.

-During the 20th century, the growth of mass media was driven by technology, including that which allowed much duplication of material.
-Physical duplication technologies such as printing, record pressing and film duplication allowed the duplication of books, newspapers and movies at low prices to huge audiences.
+During the 20th century, the growth of mass media was driven by technology, including that which allowed large-scale duplication of material.
+Physical duplication technologies such as printing, record pressing and film duplication allowed the distribution of books, newspapers and movies at low prices to huge audiences.
 Radio and television allowed the electronic duplication of information for the first time.
-Mass media had the economics of linear replication: a single work could make money.
-Proportional to the number of copies sold, and as volumes went up, unit costs went down, increasing profit margins further.
+Mass media had the economics of linear replication: a single work could make money proportional to the number of copies sold, and as volumes went up, unit costs went down, increasing profit margins further.
 Vast fortunes were made in mass media.

 In a democratic society, the media can serve the electorate about issues regarding government and corporate entities.
 Some consider the concentration of media ownership to be a threat to democracy.

 In recent times, the Internet has become the latest and most popular mass medium.
 Information has become readily available through websites, and easily accessible through search engines.
 Modern-day mass media includes the internet, mobile phones, blogs, podcasts and RSS feeds.

 Mergers and acquisitions

-Between 1985 and 2018, about 76,720 deals have been announced in the media industry.
-This sums up to an overall value of around US$5,634 billion.
-There have been three major waves of M&A in the mass media sector (2000, 2007 and 2015), while the most active year in terms of numbers was 2007 with around 3,808 deals.
+Between 1985 and 2018, about 76,720 deals had been announced in the media industry, with an overall value of around US$5,634 billion.
+There have been three major waves of mergers and acquisitions (M&A) in the mass media sector (2000, 2007 and 2015), while the most active year in terms of numbers was 2007 with around 3,808 deals.
 The United States is the most prominent country in media M&A with 41 of the top 50 deals having an acquirer from the United States.

 The largest deal in history was the acquisition of Time Warner by AOL Inc. for US$164,746.86 million.
+In 2012, an article asserted that 90 percent of US mass media—including radio, video news, sports entertainment, and other—were owned by six major companies (General Electric, News Corp, Disney, Viacom, Time Warner and CBS).